manorrock/azure-examples/aks/deploy-nginx-ingress-controller/README.md

-# Deploy an NGINX Ingress Controller on your AKS cluster (using Helm 2)
+# Deploy an NGINX Ingress Controller using Helm 2

 ## Prerequisites